 This page brings together the current professional guidance on managing this new and emerging condition and the symptoms associated with it.
 We will continue to update this page as new guidance and evidence emerge.

-The National Institute for Health and Care Excellence (NICE) outlines the following definitions around what has been commonly described as 'long-Covid':
+The National Institute for Health and Care Excellence (NICE) outlines the clinical case definitions used to identify and diagnose the long-term effects of COVID-19:

 - Ongoing symptomatic COVID-19: signs and symptoms of COVID-19 from 4 to 12 weeks.

-Post-COVID-19 syndrome: signs and symptoms that develop during or after an infection consistent with COVID-19, continue for more than 12 weeks and are not explained by an alternative diagnosis.
+- Post-COVID-19 syndrome: signs and symptoms that develop during or after an infection consistent with COVID-19, continue for more than 12 weeks and are not explained by an alternative diagnosis.
 It usually presents with clusters of symptoms, often overlapping, which can fluctuate and change over time and can affect any system in the body.
 Post‑COVID‑19 syndrome may be considered before 12 weeks while the possibility of an alternative underlying disease is also being assessed.

-Below is the recently developed COVID-19 rapid guideline which can support health and care practitioners in managing these symptoms and providing adequate care for patients experiencing difficulties with mental health symptoms associated with the long-term effects of COVID-19.
+Below is the recently updated COVID-19 rapid guideline which can support health and care practitioners in managing these symptoms and provide adequate care for patients experiencing difficulties with mental health symptoms associated with the long-term effects of COVID-19.
 This guideline has been developed jointly by NICE, the Scottish Intercollegiate Guidelines Network (SIGN) and the Royal College of General Practitioners (RCGP).

 The guideline includes recommendations on identifying people with ongoing symptomatic COVID-19 or post-COVID-19 syndrome, investigations and referral and planning care.
 It recommends that:

-- People with ongoing symptoms four weeks or more after the start of suspected or confirmed acute COVID-19 should be urgently referred to psychiatric assessment if they have severe psychiatric symptoms or are at risk of self-harm or suicide.
+- People with ongoing symptomatic COVID-19 or suspected post‑COVID‑19 syndrome should be referred urgently for psychiatric assessment if they have severe psychiatric symptoms or are displaying high risk of self‑harm or suicide.

-- Primary care and community settings should follow relevant national or local guidelines on referral for people who have anxiety and mood disorders, or other psychiatric symptoms.
-Referral to liaison psychiatry should be considered, especially if they have a complex physical and mental health presentation.
+- Relevant national or local guidelines should be followed on referral for people who have anxiety and mood disorders, or other psychiatric symptoms.
+Referral should be considered:

 View the guidance: COVID-19 rapid guideline: managing the long-term effects of COVID-19